KgitWH21/cereus_limnic_efo_novel_os/story/canon/chapters/node4_Ch7_the_wall.md

 **[0923 HOURS] — DEANIMATION**

 The footage shows nothing for the next ninety seconds.
 Just stillness.
 The waves have stopped entirely now.
-Even the wind seems to be holding its breath.
+Even the wind seems to be holding.

 No one moves.